angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/06-deck-construction.md

 mana-efficient piece of interaction that can help defend against key tap-out threats like :card[Trinisphere] or :card[Sylvan Library] whilst also providing the ability to push through early Doomsdays.
-As the game progresses they start being less effective but can be used _pitch_ to Force of Will meaning they are never truly dead cards.
-For non-control based lists this is almost always a four-of include into the deck as it really helps push through a lot of matchups.
+As the game progresses they start being less effective but can be used to _pitch_ to Force of Will meaning they are never truly dead cards.
+For non-control based lists this is almost always a four-of in the deck as it really helps push through a lot of matchups.
-In control lists it tends to not be included at all, instead being replace with alternative tools like Baleful Strix and Teferi.
+In control lists it tends to not be included at all, instead being replaced with alternative tools like Baleful Strix and Teferi.

 There are a couple of additional counter spell effects you can elect to run but